Building small, fast, and

 kazakh."

-Outside the terminal: bass-heavy playlists, long walks around Almaty, and a slowly growing collection of cassettes I can't actually play.
+Off the desk: bass-heavy playlists, long walks around Almaty, cassettes I can't actually play, and the occasional racecar.

 Three tapes I’ve recorded recently.